 Released contaminants may be absorbed through the skin, inhaled during daily activities like bathing or showering, or simply by breathing vapors from wastewater stored in pits or tanks.
 While efforts are made to keep the fracking fluids from entering homes and watersheds, toxic events occur.
 Casings fail, storage pond liners tear, wastewater trucks overturn -- just to name a few of the problems (Legere, 2010).
 And these events can have consequences for both humans and animals.
+The Pennsylvania Department of Environmental Protection (DEP) on August 28, 2014 posted for the first time their official tally of and details about 240 private water wells damaged by oil and gas operations since 2007.
+In only one case did the DEP explicitly state that industrial chemicals in drinking water were due to drilling operations.
+In response to a Susquehanna resident's complaint about foamy, foul-smelling water, in May 2014 the DEP found chemicals including methylene chloride and tetracholorethene that "were consistent" with the surfactant used to drill a natural gas well 1,500 feet away (Legere, 2014).

 The EPA Study on the Potential Impacts of Hydraulic Fracturing on Drinking Water Resources, authorized and funded by Congress in 2010, is still underway.
-Its final report may prove instructive for further research on related risks to public health.
+The study includes 18 research projects and addresses large volume water withdrawals, fracturing fluid spills and drinking water sources, well injection, flowback and produced water, and wastewater treatment and waste disposal.
+A draft report of the results, expected to be released in late 2014, may prove instructive for further research and regulation on related risks to public health.